Biotin

 Competitive tests are used to determine the concentration of small hormone molecules and antibodies: thyroxine (T4/fT4), triiodothyronine (T3/fT3), vitamin D3 (25(OH)D), steroid hormones, antibodies against the TSH receptor (TRAb, TSH receptor autoantibody), against thyroperoxidase (anti-TPO) and thyroglobulin (anti-Tg).
 In this type of test, false positive (inflated) concentration/titer results of the tested hormones and antibodies are observed.

-The Influence of Biotin on The Results of Thyroid Hormone Tests
+The Influence of Biotin on the Results of Thyroid Hormone Tests

 Already in 2016, the guidelines of the American Thyroid Association pointed out that the use of vitamin B7 preparations may impact the results of hormonal tests.
 American researchers have observed that people using biotin supplementation often have distorted results from hormonal tests.